 Instructions

-- In a large saucepan, melt the butter, sugars and golden syrup together on a low heat, mixing with a wooden spoon to prevent it from sticking to the bottom of the pan.225 g Butter, 100 g Demerara Sugar, 100 g Light Brown Sugar, 5 tablespoon Golden Syrup
+- In a large saucepan, melt the butter, sugars and golden syrup together on a low heat, mixing with a wooden spoon to prevent it from sticking to the bottom of the pan.
+Do not allow the mixture to boil.
+Boiling can dissolve and cook the sugars too much, producing hard flapjacks once cooled.225 g Butter, 100 g Demerara Sugar, 100 g Light Brown Sugar, 5 tablespoon Golden Syrup

-- Stir in the oats and vanilla extract.360 g Oats, 1 teaspoon Vanilla Extract
+- Stir in the vanilla extract, followed by the rolled oats.
+Mix thoroughly until every oat is evenly coated in the buttery syrup mixture.360 g Oats, 1 teaspoon Vanilla Extract

 - Allow the flapjack to cool in the tin for at least 2 hours (preferably overnight), before cutting them into squares with a sharp knife.